 The course is comprised of a series of workshops on various key skills such as, for example, career planning, report writing, speaking and managing stress and mental health.
 They will be combined with regular sessions to discuss the learnings from the workshops for human rights professionals.

 Four specialisation seminars are to be chosen from the list of offered seminars.
-Seminar topics may include:
+In 2024, the following seminars are offered:

 Students will be counselled on their choice for the final module at the end of the second semester.